terra-quantum-public/tq42-pqc-oss/docs/post_quantum_algs/digital_signature/api.md

 **Purpose**

-The primary purpose of `PQC_verify` is to validate a digital signature against a message using the signer's public key.
+The primary purpose of `PQC_signature_verify` is to validate a digital signature against a message using the signer's public key.
 Successful verification indicates that the message has not changed since it was signed and that it was signed by the holder of the corresponding private key.

 **Parameters**

 *   `cipher`: This parameter identifies the cryptographic algorithm used for the signature.
 The function supports specific ciphers, such as `PQC_CIPHER_FALCON` for the Falcon signature algorithm, designed to be secure against quantum computer attacks.

-*   `public_key` (in): A pointer to the public key used for verification.
-The format and size of this public key must be compatible with the selected cipher.
-For Falcon, it could be a structured type (`pqc_falcon_public_key`) or a buffer of a specific size (`PQC_FALCON_PUBLIC_KEYLEN`).

-*   `public_keylen`: The actual length of the public key in bytes.
-This length must correspond to the expected size for the specified cipher algorithm.
+*   `ctx`: This is a handle to an encryption context that has been initialized earlier.
+It should have public key set.

 *   `buffer` (in): Points to the original message that was signed.
 The integrity of this message is what's being verified against the signature.